jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     subversion
     texi2html
     texinfo
-    u-boot-tools

-You also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell
+You will also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell

     sudo dpkg-reconfigure dash